junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 >
 > Dean unintentionally shows some sexual tendency/desire on Cas during kiss, e.g. frottage.
 Cas startled, pull away immediately, trauma violation triggered.
 Dean regret immediately, apologize, hurry out of the room

 <br>

+###### [TBA]

+#### draft notes

+> Cas actually thinks Dean is going to punish/torture/hurt/kill him, still doesn't protest and thinks he deserves it. very broken in just one week

+John gives Dean knife and let him go in there alone, silently suggested he can do anything to Cas like the way everyone does, violate him then kill him, that's all okay, only need to let John know once Dean's done (John thinks that's why Dean insists to have him)

+Dean heartbroken, think Cas is hurt more bc of him, self-blame

 ### (Chap 6) VI.
 The Brother and the Father